b0nes164/MetalMinRepro/README.md

 2025-04-30 11:44:47.552 metalMinRepro[82313:11136212] Command buffer execution failed with error: Error Domain=MTLCommandBufferErrorDomain Code=1 "Internal Error (0000000e:Internal Error)" UserInfo={NSLocalizedDescription=Internal Error (0000000e:Internal Error), NSUnderlyingError=0x600002740630 {Error Domain=IOGPUCommandQueueErrorDomain Code=14 "(null)"}}
 ```

-Our understanding is Code=1 indicates a timeout.
-We surmise the timeout is because of a workgroup stall.

 ### Scan buffer validation failure

 We look at the results in our scan buffer array.